 How long for Berg Lake trail, Mount Robson?

-While some people run the Berg Lake trail or bike to Kinney Lake then hike up and back in one day, most people will spend at least two days hiking Berg Lake.
+While some people run the Berg Lake trail or bike the Kinney Lake trail then hike up and back in one day, most people will spend at least two days hiking Berg Lake.
 We spent 3 nights on the Berg Lake trail, starting mid-afternoon on a Thursday and finishing late Sunday afternoon.
 We stayed at Kinney, Berg Lake and then Marmot campsites.
 It all depends on what you’re hoping to get out of it (and how many night’s camping you’ve been able to book!).

 Spending three nights on the trail meant we didn’t need to rush and it gave us a full day to explore some of the other trails in the area with 4 of us doing Snowbird Pass and the others hiking up to Toboggan Falls.